Wafer-Scale Micro-Knife Sealed Vacuum Cells for Quantum Devices: Seal Design, Mechanical Strength, Yield

 \section{Seal Design, Mechanical Strength, Yield}

-To achieve ultra-low-leak rate capable devices our knife edge mask incorporates a few features.
-First, we demonstrate nested racetrack knife-edges (Fig. \ref{fig:seals}a) providing conventional vacuum moats (nested seals) to reduce overall system leak rate \cite{rushtonFeasibilityFullyMiniaturized2014}.
+To achieve ultra-low-leak-rate-capable devices, the knife edge mask incorporates a few features.
+First, nested racetrack knife-edges (Fig. \ref{fig:seals}a) provide conventional vacuum moats (nested seals) to reduce overall system leak rate \cite{rushtonFeasibilityFullyMiniaturized2014}.
 Second, the devices include an unconventional vacuum moat in the form of a honeycomb lattice knife (Fig. \ref{fig:seals}b).
-Our devices also include a $\mathrm{Al_2O_3}$ coating on both the cell cap and vapor cell chamber which is reported to reduce He permeation \cite{woetzelLifetimeImprovementMicrofabricated2013a,dellisLowHeliumPermeation2016a}.
-An atom-beam cell was sent out for Kr-$85$ fine leak testing and was found to be below the sensitivity limit ($\ll 2.8 \times 10^{-10} \frac{\text{mBar} \cdot \text{L}}{\text{s}}$).
+The devices also include an $\mathrm{Al_2O_3}$ coating on both the cell cap and vapor cell chamber which is reported to reduce He permeation \cite{woetzelLifetimeImprovementMicrofabricated2013a,dellisLowHeliumPermeation2016a}.
+An atom-beam cell was sent out for Kr-$85$ fine leak testing and was found to be below the sensitivity limit of $2.8 \times 10^{-10} \frac{\text{mbar} \cdot \text{L}}{\text{s}}$.
 Future ultra-fine leak testing with impermeable all-silicon cavities may determine the single-seal and moat-seal leak rate \cite{anteliusSmallFootprintWaferlevel2011,wangWaferLevelVacuumPackaging2017,wangWaferLevelVacuumSealing2019}.

 The vapor cell yield is primarily limited by the activation step of the Zr-Al-Cs pills from SAES.
-The pills flake and break during manual cell-loading.
-According to discussions with SAES, pill flaking indicates pill poisoning due to water; a likely result of the high relative humidity in Malibu, CA. Despite these issues we were able to realize yield of $>85\,\%$ of the cells working across the wafer.
+The pills flake and break during manual cell loading.
+According to discussions with SAES, pill flaking indicates pill poisoning due to water; a likely result of the high relative humidity in Malibu, CA. Despite these issues, a yield of $>85\,\%$ of the working cells across the wafer was realized.

-The activation of the NEG and Cs pills is done with a high power 980 nm laser (Qphotonics QSP-975-10) and a $\sim 1$mm spot size.
-For successfully activated devices window darkening can typically be observed when the activation laser exceeds $\sim 2$W of power on the Cs pills.
+The activation of the NEG and Cs pills is done with a high power 980 nm laser and a $\sim 1$ mm spot size.
+For successfully activated devices window darkening can typically be observed when the activation laser exceeds $\sim 2$ W of power on the Cs pills.
 Cells made with and without the Al$_2$O$_3$ coating are observed to have a qualitative difference in cell darkening (improved with the coating) but darkening remained apparent.

-During activation of each vapor cell the presence of Cs atomic vapor is monitored with a resonant $895$ nm laser (Vescent D$2$ DBR) and a reference saturated absorption spectroscopy vapor cell.
+During activation of each vapor cell the presence of Cs atomic vapor is monitored with a resonant $895$ nm laser and a reference saturated absorption spectroscopy vapor cell.
 After activation, devices are taken to a different setup where light is sent into the vapor cells through their transparent sidewalls.
-In this setup background free fluorescence is acquired.
+In this setup, background free fluorescence is acquired.